-6.1 Carlisle City Council will adopt the same approach to all types of commercial or industrial enterprises which are identified as appropriate persons.
-This applies whether the appropriate person is a public corporation, a limited company (whether public or private), a partnership (whether limited or not) or an individual operating as a sole trader.
+6.1 The Council will adopt the same approach to all types of commercial or industrial enterprises which are identified as appropriate persons.
+This applies whether the appropriate person is a public corporation, a limited company (whether public or private), a partnership or an individual operating as a sole trader.